-When you go for fill up petrol or diesel in your car/bike, you have an option to fill the normal fuel or high performance fuel often termed as Speed, Power, Xtra mile, Turbojet or Hi-speed etc etc in the Indian Petrol pumps.
+When you go for fill up petrol or diesel in your car/bike, you have an option to fill the normal fuel or high-performance fuel often termed as Speed, Power, Xtra mile, Turbojet or Hi-speed etc in the Indian Petrol pumps.

-Today, I will share with you a kind of fraud/scam which is going on in petrol pumps on the name of these high performance fuels and you will also learn if it’s really useful to use these high cost version of petrol/diesel in your vehicle or not !
+Today, I will share with you a kind of fraud/scam which is going on in petrol pumps on the name of these high-performance fuels and you will also learn if it’s really useful to use this high-cost version of petrol/diesel in your vehicle or not!

-Because I educate you on the topic, I want to start with the cheating part first, which happens on petrol pump!.
-The reason I am calling it as scam, is because it is done with the intention of cheating the customer to make higher profits.
+Because I educate you on the topic, I want to start with the cheating part first, which happens on the petrol pump!.
+The reason I am calling it a scam is because it is done with the intention of cheating the customer to make higher profits.

 Some days back I went to a petrol pump to fill petrol in my car.
 I kept my eyes wide open and made sure that the meter shows ZERO (read about zero meter scam on petrol pumps here), and no distraction is there and no one scams me.

-When I asked WHY? , they said that I should have mentioned that I wanted normal petrol.
+When did I ask WHY? , they said that I should have mentioned that I wanted normal petrol.

 So now you know the scam here..

 Its common sense that by default petrol pumps should be giving us normal petrol and only if the customer wants/agrees, they should fill high performance/cost fuel.
 But here, they had made the costly fuel as the default choice and without even telling you they fill costly petrol/diesel in your car/bike.